MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Set the default location for the OneDrive folder
 <a name="DefaultRootDir"> </a>

-This policy lets you set a specific path as the default location of the OneDrive folder when users go through the Welcome to OneDrive wizard to set up the sync client.
+This setting lets you set a specific path as the default location of the OneDrive folder on users' computers.
 By default, the path is under %userprofile%.

-If you enable this setting, the local  *OneDrive - \<tenant name\>*  folder location will default to the path that you specify.
+If you enable this setting, the default location of the OneDrive - {organization name} folder will be the path that you specify.
 You must click **Show** in the **Options** box to specify your tenant ID and the path.

 This policy sets the following registry key to a string that specifies the file path.